rincemathew/uneducated-coder/undeucated/2.1. javascript short/readme.md

 #### string
 #### What is a String?
+A string is a data type used to store and manipulate date.

 #### What are template literals and string interpolation in strings.
+ ${} - A template literal, also know as a template string, is a feature introduced in ECMAScript 2015(ES6) for string interpolation and multiline strings in Javascript

 #### what are the different between single quote (') double quote ("") and back ticks (``)

 #### What are some important string operations in JS?
+substr(), substring()..........................

 #### What is string immutability?

 #### In how many ways you can concatenate strings?
++operator, concat() method, template literals, join() method

 #### DOM